-In the last 20 years, the Red Cross Red Crescent network has developed more than a dozen assessment approaches for studying communities (see Figure 7 and Reference Sheet K on Red Cross Red Crescent approaches to community assessment).
+In the last 30 years, the Red Cross Red Crescent network has developed more than a dozen assessment approaches for studying communities (see Figure 7 and Reference Sheet K on Red Cross Red Crescent approaches to community assessment).
 One of these, the Vulnerability and Capacity Assessment (VCA)10 was designed specifically to assess risk.
 The VCA's original holistic vision, endorsed by the General Assembly in 1999, described it as "a self-reflection process ... highlighting the unfulfilled needs of new vulnerable groups" and "an opportunity for National Societies ... to ensure programmes are kept relevant to ever changing needs of the vulnerable".
-Grounded in the values of the Red Cross Red Crescent Movement, it was the first and only assessment method to be recognized at this level and was ahead of its time in acknowledging that risks and vulnerabilities - and vulnerable groups - evolve (Detail information on how to conduct a VCA process can be found at: https://fednet.ifrc.org/en/resources/community-preparedness-and-risk-reduction/community-and-national-society-preparedness/community-preparedness/ vulnerability-and-capacity-assessment/).
+Grounded in the values of the Red Cross Red Crescent Movement, it was the first and only assessment method to be recognized at this level and was ahead of its time in acknowledging that risks and vulnerabilities - and vulnerable groups - evolve.
 The VCA inspired many of the other assessment approaches that the Red Cross Red Crescent uses today.

 - Study the options.
 The flow chart in Figure 7 starts by asking: Will you conduct a community assessment without a specific sector, threat or event in mind?
 Having answered that question, follow the chart to choose an assessment approach to use in the community.
-The three groups of approaches in Figure 7 are fully complementary and links between them are strong and growing: - Once an integrated risk assessment has been applied (see green group in centre), decide if it makes sense to conduct an in-depth assessment (purple group on left). - While the assessment approaches in blue (right) are designed for use after a disaster or crisis, many of them can be adapted to strengthen an integrated risk assessment. - Whenever possible, start by using the VCA as a holistic process to capture community voices.11
+The three groups of approaches in Figure 7 are fully complementary and links between them are strong and growing: - Once an integrated risk assessment has been applied (see green group in centre), decide if it makes sense to conduct an in-depth assessment (purple group on left). - While the assessment approaches in blue (right) are designed for use after a disaster or crisis, many of them can be adapted to strengthen an integrated risk assessment. - Whenever possible, start by using the VCA as a holistic tool to capture community voices.11

 Review the materials provided for the chosen approach (see Reference Sheet K for links).
 Each approach contains many tools and methods.
-Whichever one you chose, you may need to combine tools and methods.
-Gather ideas on how to adapt tools and identify the right methods to your context.
+Whichever one you chose, you may need to combine tools.
+Gather ideas on how to adapt tools to your context.
 No method or tool is ready-to-use without carefully adapting it to the local context.
 The right combination is one that works locally, leads to better understanding, and generates appropriate actions.

-10 In 2015, the IFRC decided to refocus the VCA on its original values and launched a VCA enhancement process.
-It is auided by an advisory board of 25 members of the Red Cross Red Crescent, many from National Societies.
+- 10 In 2015, the IFRC decided to refocus the VCA on its original values and launched a VCA enhancement process.
+It is guided by an advisory board of 25 members of the Red Cross Red Crescent, many from National Societies.
 At the time of writing, three work streams were proposed: on social marketing and promotion; on quality enhancement; and on technology.
 The work will be rolled out between 2016 and 2020.

-11 The IFRC's VCA Enhancement Advisory Group is developing and will test the reporting template. to help standardize the process and provide quality assurance.
+- 11 The IFRC's VCA

+Enhancement Advisory

+Group has developed and is

+testing a reporting template

+to help standardize the

+process and provide quality

+assurance